Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Experienced in working as part of groups and demonstrate good communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+A proven ability to work as the team environment and has excellent communication skills.

 Education: